davimonteiro/davimonteiro.github.io/_posts/2017-01-17-lotus-at-runtime.md

 ### Tele Assistance System (TAS)

 The Tele Assistance System is a service-based system that provides health support to chronic condition sufferers within the comfort of their homes [1].
 In the original concept, the TAS uses a wearable device to take periodical measurements of the patient’s vital parameters and analyze them through medical services.
-After the analysis, the result may trigger the invocation of an alarm service to call an ambulance, or the invocation of a pharmacy service to deliver a medication to the patient’s house.
+After the analysis, the result may trigger the invocation of an alarm service to call an ambulance, or the invocation of a pharmacy service to deliver medication to the patient’s house.

 The system is composed of the following three abstract services: